Blow Moulding vs Rotomoulding

 Our service starts with your idea.
 At the outset of any project, we engage closely with our clients to understand their needs and vision.
 Once we have a firm concept, our experienced design team will utilize CAD to create 3D models of your product, either fully creating your concept or working in collaboration with your designers.
 Once we have evaluated the design’s functionality and made any necessary adjustments, we select the right tool making partner for your project.

-Once the mould is signed off and we are ready to start production, our skilled operatives will oversee the manufacturing process across one of our three Nottinghamshire based sites.
+Once the mould is signed off and we are ready to start production, our skilled operatives will oversee the manufacturing process across one of our two Nottinghamshire based sites.
 Once your product emerges from production, it is handed over to our finishing team who will add any finishes touches such as fitting components and additional detailing.
 Once your product has passed all of our inspections and meets our high ISO 9001 accredited quality standards, it is prepared for delivery.
 We can ship your products directly to your customers, offering a range of contracts to suit your needs.

 Why Choose Rototek